InfiniStore: Elastic Serverless Cloud Storage: Evaluation

 \subsubsection{IBM Container Registry Workload}

-We first evaluate {\proj}'s elasticity, cost, and performance using the IBM container workload\footnote{\cref{sec:moti} describes the workload statistics.}.
+We now evaluate {\proj}'s elasticity, cost, and performance using the production IBM container registry workload\footnote{\cref{sec:moti} describes workload statistics in detail.}.
 The original workload contains a 75-day request trace collected from 7 geographically distributed datacenters.
 We use the first 50 hours of the workload from the Dallas datacenter, which features the highest load (with an average throughput of $3,654$ {\kvget} requests per hour).
-We then compare our results with {\prelim}~\cite{infinicache_fast20} and AWS ElastiCache for Redis~\cite{aws_ec}.
-We use the following workload configurations for both {\prelim} and {\proj}: \begin{itemize}[noitemsep,leftmargin=*] \item Parse all the {\kvget} requests reading a container image layer. \item Include all objects (both small and large objects $>$ 10 MB). \item Use a Reed-Solomon EC configuration of $(10+2)$. \item Use Lambda function instances with $1,536$ MB memory. \end{itemize}
+The distribution of object sizes is shown in Figure~\ref{fig:ibm_size_dist}.
+Among all objects, $31\%$ are larger than 10 MB.
+We compare our results with {\prelim}~\cite{infinicache_fast20} and AWS ElastiCache for Redis~\cite{aws_ec}.
+Following workload configurations are applied to both {\prelim} and {\proj}: